Ipratropium bromide: Side effects

 If ipratropium is inhaled, side effects resembling those of other anticholinergics are minimal.
 However, dry mouth and sedation have been reported.
 Also, effects such as skin flushing, tachycardia, acute angle-closure glaucoma, nausea, palpitations, and headache have been observed.
 Inhaled ipratropium does not decrease mucociliary clearance.
 The inhalation itself can cause headache and irritation of the throat in a few percent of patients.

 Urinary retention has been reported in patients receiving doses by nebulizer.
-As a result, caution may be warranted, especially by men with prostatic hypertrophy.
+As a result, caution may be warranted, especially by those with prostatic hypertrophy.

 Common side effects of nasal spray are experienced at a rate of 1-6% (versus the control group of 0-3%), and may include headache, dry nose, dry mouth or throat, nasal or throat irritation, nosebleeds, bad taste in mouth, nausea, dizziness, or constipation.
 Potentially serious side effects from nasal spray are rare, but include severe allergic reaction, eye pain or change in vision, or difficulty urinating.

 Accidental contact with the eye should be avoided.